 - Player Power: Giving control to the players as you use their ideas to choose the way forward without a rigid overarching plot.
 Using options such as plot points

 - Starting Points: Every campaign starts somewhere, and we look at some easy options, player-centric methods and ways to do it using random generators.

 - Defining a Generators Campaign: What is it?
 How does it Work?
 Narrative?
 Random Chaos?
 Simulation?.
 And a look at how they compare to published adventures

-- Lower Prep Time: You can use generators to generate much of your content, either 10 minutes before each session of hours or generating from which you pick just a few small gems.
+- Lower Prep Time: You can use generators to generate much of your content, either 10 minutes before each session or generating far more from which you pick just a few small gems.